 Even if you have done everything on your end to prepare a non-compete agreement as we have advised on the previous tip, remember that you will still need to hire a lawyer.
 The lawyer will need to look over and review the non-compete agreement that you have drafted.
 If he or she finds an issue or any legal discrepancy with it, he or she will inform you and make the necessary changes.

 Hiring a lawyer to either prepare or review a non-compete agreement is an essential step in any agreement creation process because the lawyer will help determine and make sure that your non-compete agreement is enforceable by law.
 And at the end of it all, the lawyer will have to notarize the agreement to make legal and binding.

-The main purpose of a non-compete agreement is to protect your restaurant’s interests for the long term.
+The main purpose of a non-compete agreement is to protect your restaurant’s interests in the long term.
 However, you should also remember that these same terms may detract a current or potential employee from staying under your employment.
-Therefore, if you want to be a wizened restaurateur, you need to be open and make sure that you maintain the balance of your own business interests and the interests of your own employees.
+Therefore, if you want to be a wizened restaurateur, you need to be open and make sure that you maintain the balance of your business interests and the interests of your employees.

 If you are reading this article, you are most likely curious about non-compete agreements and how to create them for your own dining establishment.
 To aid you in this process, we have listed the different pieces of information that should be found on any standard non-compete agreement.
 Read them below.

 - Name of restaurant or dining establishment

 - Contact information and address of recipient or employee